 Nutritional science fellowships

 The Center for Human Nutrition provides a rich training environment for young investigators, as well as established investigators who are expanding into new areas related to nutrition and obesity.
 These training opportunities include diverse aspects of basic, clinical and community research.
-Personnel from the Center’s Core Research Laboratories, supported by our NIH Nutrition and Obesity Research Center grant, provide expertise and hands-on guidance in the services offered by each Core.
-Young investigators can also take advantage of other training opportunities at Washington University School of Medicine.
+Personnel from the Center’s core research laboratories, supported by our NIH Nutrition and Obesity Research Center grant, provide expertise and hands-on guidance in the services offered by each core.
+Junior investigators can also take advantage of other training opportunities at Washington University School of Medicine.

 Traineeships in nutrition and obesity related projects are available through a large number of NIH-funded training grants in